Frozen food: Effects on nutrients

-The process of flash freezing itself generally effectively retain the nutrient content of foodstuff with minor losses of vitamin, making them a cost-effective and nutritious substitute for fresh equivalents.
+The process of flash freezing itself generally effectively retain the nutrient content of foodstuff with minor losses of vitamins, making them a cost-effective and nutritious substitute from fresh equivalents.
 However, pre-seasoned frozen food, such as packaged meals, may have a significant amounts of salt and fats added.
-It is therefore recommended to read the nutrition label.
+It is therefore recommended to read the nutrition label and the ingredients list.